Uber Safety Requirements and False Advertisement

 A driver’s criminal background must be clear of felony convictions, violent crimes, or sexual offenses.
 Though some non-violent felons are accepted, Uber usually makes a determination based on the nature of the crime.

-While conducting a background check Uber looks into:
+While conducting a background check, Uber looks into:

 In addition to passing a background check, a driver must also meet the following requirements regarding their driving record:

 In order to ensure safety on the road, Uber and Lyft have similar vehicle requirements.
 Every year, it is mandatory for all vehicles to be inspected.
 Vehicle inspections are free at an Uber or Lyft Hub.
-During inspection, an automobile must pass the following points by having working:
+During inspection, an automobile must pass the following points by having functional: